r1tsuu/coconut-ai/README.md

 **Please review our coding [Contributing Guide](CONTRIBUTING.md) to set up your coding environment.** For any questions, join the [blueberryAI Discord](https://discord.gg/7QMraJUsQt)!

 Curious about our stack?
-- blueberryAI is in TypeScript/Electron.js
+- coconutAI is in TypeScript/Electron.js
-- blueberryAI landing page is Next.js/React with Supabase auth (TailwindCSS + Shadcn)
+- coconutAI landing page is Next.js/React with Supabase auth (TailwindCSS + Shadcn)
-- blueberryAI backend is a Python Flask server with Supabase database
+- coconutAI backend is a Python Flask server with Supabase database
 - Logging/Telemetry is done with Axiom

 ## License
-blueberry OSS is licensed under the Apache 2.0 license.
+coconutAI OSS is licensed under the Apache 2.0 license.
 See the LICENSE file for details.

 ## Contact
 For any questions or issues, please open an issue or reach out in the blueberryAI [Discord](https://discord.gg/7QMraJUsQt).